Getting Benchmarking Right

 Who Should Attend?

-Leadership, administrators and policy makers in external relations, quality assurance, career services, internationalization, strategy, marketing, corporate relations, and recruitment units will benefit from this course.
+Leadership, administrators and policy makers in external relations, quality assurance, impact, career services, internationalization, strategy, marketing, corporate relations, and recruitment units will benefit from this course.

 The course format will include 1.5 hours per week of synchronous learning and 2.5 hours per week of asynchronous learning over 3 weeks.